himmAllRight/himmAllRight-source/content/post/ergodox-ez-initial-review.md

 rests had their own.
 The two boxes had the same width, so they could be shipped as one unit.
-Lifting the lid on the larger box, I was greeted by the keyboard looking back at me through a plastic panel, with it's accessories (cables, key switch pulled, screws) neatly pinned around it.
+Lifting the lid on the larger box, I was greeted by the keyboard looking back at me through a plastic panel, with it's accessories (cables, key switch puller, screws) neatly pinned around it.

 ## Setup

 The initial *physical* setup was quite simple.
-I took everything out of the box, connected the two haves of the board together with the included TRRS cable, and then used the mini usb cable (also included) to connect right half of the board to my laptop's usb port.
+I took everything out of the box, connected the two halves of the board together with the included TRRS cable, and then used the mini usb cable (also included) to connect right half of the board to my laptop's usb port.
 I positioned the wrist-rests and tweaked the tenting poles to some arbitrary position, acting as if I knew what I was